Docvinayak/PSQL/ECOMM.md

 # User Table
 - Consist of Id as primary key and new user data (ID,email,phone,password)

+# Admin Table
+- Consist of users with admin access

 # User Address
 - User_id as forign key(f.k) and address_id as f.k , one user_id can have multiple address_id
 - 2 or more users can share same address